erich666/Mineways/README.md

 You should then find a mineways.exe in GitHub\Mineways\x64\Release\Mineways.exe

+For more on Visual Studio 2022 and C++, see [Microsoft's tutorials](https://learn.microsoft.com/en-us/cpp/get-started/?view=msvc-170).

 Sorry, other platforms are not directly supported, though Mineways runs fine under [WINE](http://www.winehq.org/) and we also provide a Mac-specific version.

 If you want to work on the mapping part of this program on another platform, see [Minutor](http://seancode.com/minutor/), which *is* supported on Mac and Linux.